 Objectives and learning outcomes of the course

-- an understanding of key features of traditional Chinese law related to criminal justice, family law, commercial law, property law, etc.
+- An understanding of key features of traditional Chinese law related to criminal justice, family law, commercial law and property law;

-- an ability to assess the development of and specific features of modern Chinese law, such as marriage law, criminal procedure, constitutional law, legislation, etc.
+- An ability to assess the development of and specific features of modern Chinese law, such as marriage law, criminal procedure, constitutional law and legislation.

 Method of assessment